t3rmian/devpot/content/posts/collections/en/2020-06-14-java-secure-connection.md

     </tbody>
 </table>

 Most of the HTTP clients support customizing the connection through the SSLContext class.
 In general, the default configuration provided by the JDK/JRE would often suffice when making a secure connection as a client.
 Unless of course the server also requires a valid certificate from us.
-In such case, we will have to prove our identity through the KeyManager.
+In such a case, we will have to prove our identity through the KeyManager.

 Some examples of the final link between the secure connection configuration and client/connection classes: